JuniorGunner/data_transformation_script/README.md

-# Data Transformation Test 🔄
+# Data Transformation Script 🔄

 ## Purpose of the Project 🚀
 The project is designed to transform a specific structure of data from an Excel file into a more structured and usable format.